WBC Dynamo Kyiv

 Women's basketball team Dynamo Kyiv (Dynamo NPU Kyiv) is a successful Ukrainian women's basketball team.
 Established in the 1950s, this is the only team from Ukraine who became a champion of the USSR.
 Dynamo Kyiv is also the only team from Ukraine that has won a European tournament.
-After the collapse of the USSR the team continued its participation in the Ukrainian Women's Basketball Championship.
-The club was founded in 1927.
+After the collapse of the USSR, the team continued its participation in the Ukrainian Women's Basketball Championship.

-Success Team
+Awards

 Soviet Women's Basketball Championship (3):